Parental Alienation Syndrome: What Is It, and Who Does It?

 Better check out if either of you is involved in trying to turn your children against their other parent.
 If so, think again.

 Do you really want to cause major psychological damage to your off-spring?
-If not, get more information about this syndrome.
 Change is possible.
 Go for it.
+Starting today.